SuperFlyTV/casparcg-connection/README.md

 Created and published by [SuperFly.tv](http://superfly.tv)

 ## Acknowledgement:
+- Many thanks to SVT for the CasparCG project
 - Inspired by https://github.com/respectTheCode/node-caspar-cg
-- Thanks to SVT for CasparCG